ludolpif/llss/doc/BUILDING-Windows.md

 Because app developpers and plugins developpers should be different group of people, compiling at different time on different machines.

 I plan to provide a simple plugin development SDK without the need to compile the whole app.
-It will ship `llss.exe` and `llss-mod-template.sln` and their dependencies.
+It will ship `app.exe` and `mod-template.sln` and their dependencies.

 ## Actually Building
 Open an issue if you do have building errors and double-checked `echo %SDL3_DIR%` result in a `cmd.exe`.